hsamuelson/interOp/README.md

 ![](https://raw.githubusercontent.com/hsamuelson/interOp/master/logos.png)
 # interOp
 interOp is built to be a micro-service framework built for programming languages.
 The goal is anyone can write in any number of different languages in the same file and it will run micro-services to processes and recombine as one cohesive program.
-## NOTE
+## *Note
-This is still in development and only supports python, js and R.
+This is still in development and only supports python, js, lua and R.
+Only supported by windows.

 ## Requirements
-Only supported by windows.

 The only requirement is the R programming language.
 The others are optional.<br>
+It is a requirement (with the exception of the R language) that all programming languages be in your ```%PATH%```.
+(Whenever installing a new language, there is always an option to add it to the path).

 node.js:
 https://nodejs.org/en/download/ <br>
 R: